gear/gear.github.io/about/index.md

 ---
 layout: page
-title: About the <font color=#941100>guy without Zekken </font>
+title: About the no Zekken guy
-excerpt: "So Simple is a responsive Jekyll theme for your words and images."
+excerpt: "This page tells a little information about me"
 modified: 2014-08-08T19:44:38.564948-04:00
 image:
   feature: KhongSaoDau.jpg
-  credit: Trieu Ngoc's Facebook
+  credit: Trieu Ngoc
 ---

+<a markdown="0" align="center" href="{{ site.url }}/hoangs-contact" class="btn-red">Call me maybe?</a>

-My name is Nguyen Thai Hoang or HoangNT for short.
+My name is Nguyen Thai Hoang or Hoang (ホアン) for short.
 I enjoy practicing the art of Kendo and the art of Computer Science.
 Because I am not a highly intelligent person, so I always try to find the simplest way to learn and to explain something new.

 # Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the follow up to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes) --- by designer slash illustrator [Michael Rose](http://mademistakes.com).